allielynne20/wk-nine-challenge/README.md

   ## **Installation**
-  The install happens when you open the app in the browser.
+  To install this app you simply open it in the browser.

   ## **Usage**
-  It is used to connect runners in the same locations.
+  This project is meant to help runners connect that live in the same area.

   ## **Contributions**
   There are many ways in which you can contribute to this project, for example: